 You can address schedule modifications when you meet with your permanent academic adviser the day before classes begin, or in July and August on the registrar’s website.
 You may also change courses during the “drop-add” period, which extends through Thursday of the first week of classes.

 A Special Note About the June Orientation Sessions

 Advisers register students during each orientation session.
 Advisers do make an attempt to fill all classes evenly; however, keeping classes open for students who register in the later session(s) is not always possible.
 If you are unable to attend an early session, you might not have first choice on class selection, but you will definitely get the classes you need.

 Due to staffing and faculty availability, we’re unable to arrange special advisement meetings or early registration outside the summer orientation schedule.
 If you can’t make any of the orientation sessions scheduled, there will be an opportunity to register with an adviser over the phone in August.

 The faculty adviser you meet with during summer orientation more than likely will not be your permanent academic adviser.
 Summer faculty advisers are trained specifically to deal with new-student scheduling.
 During Week of Welcome in the fall, you will have an opportunity to meet with your permanent academic adviser.

 We ask that you complete a written essay prior to attending summer orientation.
-Find more information about the written essay on the English placement website.
+Find more information about the written essay on the writing placement website.

 In the essay, you should demonstrate your ability to express ideas clearly and concretely in an organized way.
 Essays are read by faculty and assessed according to specific criteria of general college writing skills – clear focus and thesis, depth of content, organization, paragraph development, word usage, grammar and mechanics.
 Do your best on this essay.
 It helps us place you appropriately within our curriculum.